Gengtoto

 You would, of course, start by studying the technical documentation from the fireplace manufacturer, to see whether there is some interface for home automation.
 Nope.
 Forget about it.
 For these fireplace manufacturers, their idea of technical documentation is a poorly worded thing that mostly tells you the shape and size of the unit and how much free space you must leave around it to comply with building codes, and what you can and cannot do in the way of a flue for the exhaust gases.
 But not a word about how you might somehow connect the fireplace to any external system.

-What you find, if you poke around inside the fireplace, is that from this controller, there are cables that connect to all of the places that you would expect, including:
+What you find, if you poke around inside the fireplace, is that from this controller, there are cables that go to all of the places that you would expect, including:

-• to the gas control valve (for operating the pilot gas valve and the main gas valve)
+• to the gas control valve (for operating the main gas valve and the pilot gas valve)

 • to the halogen bulbs that light up the bed of glass chips

-• to the room-air blower that circulates room air through a plenum
+• to the blower that circulates room air through a plenum

-• from a radio receiver that receives commands from the RF remote control
+• to a radio receiver that receives commands from the remote control

 • to a spark igniter

-• from an electrode that senses whether the pilot light is burning (kind of like an old-fashioned thermocouple)
+• to an electrode that senses whether the pilot light is burning (kind of like an old-fashioned thermocouple)

-• from a two-pin connector designated “main on-off switch” (which in this fireplace simply has a jumper across the two pins).
+One of the connectors is a two-pin connector designated “main on-off switch”.
+In the fireplace that I was struggling with, this connector simply has a jumper across the two pins.

 click to enlarge